GenericMappingTools/gmt-for-geodesy/3_lines_polygons_symbols/README.md

 Read up on the [`-S` argument in `plot`](https://docs.generic-mapping-tools.org/latest/plot.html#s) and study chapter [18.
 Custom Plot Symbols](https://docs.generic-mapping-tools.org/latest/cookbook/custom-symbols.html#custom-plot-symbols) in the cookbook.

+For our first example we will make a nice background map with the help of the  `coast` module and plot a star from the basic geometric symbols and a volcano symbol from the built-in custom symbols on top of it.
+You are already familiar with the `-W` pen definition and the `-G` fill definition to change both outline and fill.

 ```
 #!/usr/bin/env bash